-Swedish lock maker Assa Abloy set to acquire August Home
+Swedish lock giant Assa Abloy acquires smart lock maker August Home

 London-based on-demand delivery startup Jinn shutters

-Swedish lock conglomerate Assa Abloy announced this morning plans to acquire US-based smart lock maker August Home.
-Details about the deal a fairly scarce at the moment — pricing is not being disclosed at press time — though the two companies anticipate that the deal will close by year’s end.
+In an exchange with August earlier this morning, the company announced that it will continue to operate under its existing brand, albeit as part of Assa Abloy’s U.S. division.
+The news comes at a tumultuous time for Assa Abloy — it announced earlier this month that CEO Johan Molin is considering exiting the company next year, although he is still making prominent statements in support of the company’s acquisition strategy and future plans, as you can see here.

+Assa Abloy is the very definition of an old-guard giant that is now figuring out its steps in a new world very much being shaped by technology.
+The company has been in business in some form since 1881 (although the currently publicly traded company has been around since 1994).
+The company employs 47,000 people and has annual sales of about $8 billion.

-Assa Abloy has been kicking around since 1881, becoming the name behind the popular Yale brand of locks.
-August, on the other hand, was founded roughly five years ago, but has quickly become a market leader in the connected security space, courtesy of its smart home locks and door bells.
+August, in contrast, has been around since 2013 and has 90 employees.
+But it has become a market leader in the emerging connected security space, courtesy of its smart home locks and door bells.

-The acquisition certainly makes sense for the older company — pivoting into new technologies can be tricky for a 130 year+ company like Assa Abloy.
-But the connected home security space is growing quickly, courtesy of the recent explosion of smart home solutions from companies like Amazon, Google and Apple.
+The smart lock market is still a relatively nascent area.
+To put this deal into some context, August Home’s revenues for 2018 are expected to be $60 million, Assa Abloy noted today, or 0.75% of Assa Abloy’s entire current business.
+Future projections of the value of this market vary widely: one estimate puts it at $1.17 billion by 2023; another has boldly predicted it will be worth $24 billion by 2024.

+August had raised around $75 million in venture funding, with the most recent round closing only in July of this year.
+Investors were a long list that included strategics like Japan’s KDDI and Qualcomm, as well as Maveron, Bessemer, Rho, Cowboy Ventures and a number of individual investors.

 August has been growing fairly quickly on its own in recent years, courtesy of distribution deals with mega-retailers in the U.S. like Best Buy.
 Back in July, the hardware startup raised a $25 million series C, with plans to beef of August Access, the company’s partner platform.
 Late last month, it also found a partner in mega-retailer Wal-mart, which announced its intentions to use the company’s connected locks as part of its delivery services.
 Among other things, this deal should increase August’s international presence.